lumeland/lume.land/docs/core/scoped-updates.md

 ---
-title: Update optimization
+title: Scoped updates
 description: How to optimize the update process in the watch mode.
 ---

-As you can see in [the order of operations](./order-of-operations.md) section, after any change in the watch mode (with `lume --serve` or `lume --watch`), the **entire site is built again**.
+In Lume, any change in the watch mode (with `lume --serve` or `lume --watch`), **rebuils the entire site again**.
 This happens because it's almost impossible to know in advance which pages will be affected by a change in any file.
 For
 example:

 - A change in a CSS file can affect to other CSS files that `@import` it (if you